vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/081/06_A_no.md

 <details><summary>Jamison Brereton Notes</summary>

-The verbs ā́√bhṛ and (abhí) prá √mṛś are also paired in VIII.21.16 drḍ̥ hā cid aryáḥ prá mrśḁ̄ bhy ā́bhara “Seize hold of even the firmly fixed (goods) of the stranger and bring them here.”
+The verbs ā́√bhṛ and (abhí) prá √mṛś are also paired in VIII.21.16 drḍ̥ hā cid aryáḥ prá mrśḁ̄ bhy ā́bhara “Seize hold of even the firmly fixed (goods) of the stranger and bring them here.”
 </details>

 <details><summary>Griffith</summary>